openplans/shareabouts/README.md

 The project is open source, and we welcome your involvement.

+Requirements and a setup guide are located at doc/README_FOR_APP.

 * Join our developers discussion list: http://groups.google.com/group/shareabouts-dev
 * Take a look at our pipeline in the public tracker: https://www.pivotaltracker.com/projects/398973